SaraElwatany/Hilal-A-Skin-Burn-Severity-Assessment-Mobile-Application-Deployed-Version/README.md

 ![Picture5-imageonline co-merged](https://github.com/user-attachments/assets/d60feb15-53be-4300-a251-beb7da69149f)

 ## About

 This project presents a comprehensive AI-powered clinical decision support system for skin burn severity assessment, integrated into a user-friendly mobile application.
 Developed by a multidisciplinary team from Cairo University’s Faculty of Engineering and Faculty of Medicine, the system assists burn specialists in diagnosing burn severity, enabling timely and accurate treatment, especially in remote areas.

+**About Hilal**

+Hilal is a mobile application designed to assist in the assessment of burn injuries by classifying the degree of burns from images.
+The app integrates doctor validation and feedback to ensure high diagnostic accuracy and better patient care.

+**Tech Stack**

+- Frontend: Flutter

+- Backend: Flask

+- Machine Learning: PyTorch

+- Database: SQLAlchemy (storing images as blobs)

+**System Architecture**

+Hilal follows a cascading classifier approach, leveraging ResNet-50 and MobileNet models for image-based burn classification.
+Doctor feedback is integrated into the system to continuously improve model performance.

 **Key Features:**